nsariipek/hsct_immune_reconstitution/README.md

 ## 5_Souporcell
 Distinguish cells as donor and host cells using the Souporcell package (Heaton,2019) First, we extracted the barcodes from the Seurat object for each patient; for longitudinal patients, we merged the barcodes and removed the duplicates across different time points.
 (5.1_Extracting Barcodes for the Souporcell)
 In the second part, using samtools, we merged the bam files for the patients who had multiple longitudinal samples.
-For the samples that did not have the longitudinal samples, we just used the output processed bam file.
+For the samples that did not have the longitudinal samples, we just used the output processed bam file.(5.2_MergeBamfiles)

 ## 6_TCR_Diversity